groupdocs-viewer/GroupDocs.Viewer-for-.NET/Docs/content/viewer/net/developer-guide/advanced-usage/viewing/view-excel-spreadsheets/how-to-convert-and-view-apple-numbers-files.md

 url: viewer/net/how-to-convert-and-view-apple-numbers-files
 title: How to convert and view Apple numbers files
 weight: 2
-description: "In this article we show how to convert and view FODP and ODP files with GroupDocs.Viewer within your .NET applications."
+description: "In this article we show how to convert and view Apple numbers files with GroupDocs.Viewer within your .NET applications."
 keywords:
 productName: GroupDocs.Viewer for .NET
 hideChildren: False